hse-project/hse/docs/cndb_omf.md

 ### Incremental spills

-Incremental spill refers to the fact that a spill constructs and plugs in all the kvsets of a child node before proceeding to the next child node.
+Incremental spill refers to the fact that a spill constructs and creates the kvset of a child node and adds it to the node list before proceeding to the next child node.
 A full spill operation can take a while, but it doesn't have to hold up all split/join/kcompact/kvcompact operations until it finishes.
-Only the child node to which the spill is writing data needs to be locked from participating in any maintenance operations.
+Only the child node to which the spill is writing data needs to be prevented from participating in any maintenance operations.

 To achieve this, CN logs each incremental step in spill as a separate transaction.
 Also, deleting the source kvsets is its own transaction.
 If the process crashes in the middle of this spill, CN can